 IS-05 provides a mechanism whereby the activation of staged transport parameters can be performed at a particular TAI time, or after a given interval.

-The primary use case for this behaviour is to allow the synchronisation of large salvo operations, where multiple systems carry out a change in transport parameters simultaneously.
-A controller will stage parameters with multiple IS-05 APIs with the same activation timestamp, and know that activation will occur at the same time on all devices regardless of the latency between the controller and the device.
+The primary use case for this behaviour is to allow the synchronisation of large salvo operations, where multiple pieces of equipment should carry out a change in transport parameters simultaneously.
+A controller may stage parameters with multiple IS-05 APIs with the same activation timestamp, and know that activation will occur at the same time on all devices regardless of the latency between the controller and the device.
 It is not intended to act as a mechanism for scheduling activations far in the future.

-In the event of an error occurring between scheduling an activation and the activation time, the IS-05 transport parameters SHOULD reflect the current configuration of the device.
-For example, if a sender is no longer sending data at all it would set
+In the event of an error occurring between scheduling an activation and the activation time, the IS-05 transport parameters should reflect the current configuration of the device.
+For example, if a sender is no longer sending data at all it should reflect this by setting

 Externally Defined Parameters

 IS-05 aims to provide a defined core set of parameters for each supported transport type.
 These parameters are based upon the standard(s) which define the transport type.

 In some cases it may be necessary to advertise and accept additional parameters in order to make a connection, for example where an external specification extends an existing transport type in order to fulfil its own requirements.
 Where this is necessary, IS-05 provides the capability to define additional transport paramaters which use the prefix

 ext_.
 These transport parameters are governed by the same constraints structure as any other parameter, but are intended to make IS-05 more extensible for these use cases.

 ext_ parameters are utilised, their naming, usage and versioning is defined external to IS-05.
 Clients which are unaware of these external definitions should ignore the presence of the parameter(s) if they need to interact with API endpoints which make use of them.